gagikh/cuda/day8/README.txt

 https://developer.nvidia.com/blog/using-cuda-warp-level-primitives/

-Task: 32 order FFT, extract indices of and image with threshold (use scan)
+Task: 32 order FFT, extract indices of an image with threshold (use scan)